trentshaines/trent-quartz-obsidian/content/Essays/Essays Page.md

 	- The problem of Induction
 	- Reducibility/Irreducibilty
 	- Abstraction (plato)
-	- The interface of reducibilty and abstraction:
+	- The interface of reducibilty, abstraction, consciousness:
 		- Type 1 and Type 2 abstractions (chollet)
 		- Computationalism and Connectionism
+		- functionalism...
 	- A Priori, analytic
 	- Theory ladenness
 	- Signifier/Signified
 	- Language -
+- information theory and metalanguages
+	- encoding and translation
+	- what is 'comoplex' or 'simple' depends on what is selected as the atomic units / characters / symbosl fo the langauge.
+	- this determines what is expressible and how its encoded
+	- relation to kantian a priori, faculties of perception
 ## References
 1.